Linear function: As a polynomial function

 and the graph is a hyperplane of dimension k.

 A constant function is also considered linear in this context, as it is a polynomial of degree zero or is the zero polynomial.
 Its graph, when there is only one variable, is a horizontal line.

-In this context, a function that is also a linear map (the other meaning) may be referred to as a homogeneous linear function or a linear form.
+In this context, a function that is also a linear map (the other meaning of linear functions, see below) may be referred to as a homogeneous linear function or a linear form.
 In the context of linear algebra, the polynomial functions of degree 0 or 1 are the scalar-valued affine maps.

 As a linear map

-The integral of a function is a linear map from the vector space of integrable functions to the real numbers.
+An integral of an integrable function is a linear map from a vector space of integrable functions to real numbers (that is also a vector space).